Members visit free all year! Join or renew today.

 Your donation makes a World of Difference.

-There are four red-eyed tree frogs of unknown sex on exhibit.
-They are the descendants of six original frogs, which arrived from the Fresno Chaffee Zoo in California on April 28, 2011.
+There is one red-eyed tree frogs of unknown sex on exhibit.
+It is the descendant of six original frogs, which arrived from the Fresno Chaffee Zoo in California on April 28, 2011.

 Look carefully at the glass - you will most likely see one or two frogs pressed flat against it.
 All the lively colors will be hidden from view, as they rely on their camouflaged, green appearance when resting.

 Reptile and Amphibian House

 Red-eyed tree frogs are small to medium sized tree frogs with a smooth skin and a round head with a truncated snout.
 The dorsal coloration can be light green or dark green, some individuals are speckeled with light cream spots, the under part is mostly white.
 The flash colors are shown on the lateral coloration which is usually a blue or deep purple background with vertical yellow, cream or white stripes.
 The hand and feet of these frogs are either orange or deep red in color.
 The color of different populations vary greatly from locality to locality, but all red-eyed tree frogs have big bulging red eyes with a vertically narrow pupil, resembling the eyes of domestic cats and a reticulated membrane that protects the eye, the membrane is usually clear with a mesh of light colored reticulations.